Henery X (long)

 “The Gift From God To The World.”
 The book in question would become a bestseller and Gift would become known throughout the world.
 He became so wealthy that doing without... would never be an issue again.

 Not only did Gift change the conditions of all those who knew him well, but he also changed the conditions of all those who found themselves homeless as well.

 Though he had enough to buy a mansion and dress in the finest fashions, Gift lived a common life.
 He drew on need and not want because he became accustomed to doing just that.
 His primary aim was to help change as many lives as he could with the wealth his writing afforded him.

 God allowed Gift to experience homelessness from the inside so he would know exactly what to do about it... once he was on the outside.

 What no one ever knew about Gift, not even his beloved mother, is that he spoke with God all the time... within his mind.
-He’d silently ask Him for guidance and he was always led to putting the needs of others... above his own.
-And for his willingness to sacrifice, he was rewarded beyond his wildest imagination.
+He’d silently ask Him for guidance and it always led him to putting the needs of others... above his own.
+His willingness to sacrifice was rewarded beyond his wildest imagination.

 Until the end of his life, putting the needs of others above his own was Gift’s motto.
 In fact, after his death, his will was read, and it gave explicit instructions that his fortune would forever combat homelessness.
-And thanks to the young journalist who became his wife, The Gift Foundation would ensure his last wish... would be forever honored.
+And thanks to the young journalist who became his wife, The Gift Foundation would ensure they honored his last wish forever.

-This is a story of fiction, but anyone who writes knows that fiction… is influenced by a strong desire for reality.
+This is a story of fiction, but anyone who writes knows that fiction is often influenced by a strong desire to bring about reality.